CodeHelp is an Automated Teaching Assistant

-CodeHelp helps your students any time they have a question, and it provides help without writing code for them.
-It is made specifically to guide and explain rather than provide solution code.
+CodeHelp helps your students without writing code for them.
+It is made specifically to guide and explain but not provide solution code.

-You can share CodeHelp with everyone in your class with a simple link.
+CodeHelp is shared with everyone in your class with a simple link.
 There are two options:

-Request an LMS Connection to automatically connect from an LMS like Canvas, Moodle, etc.
+Request an LMS Connection to connect from an LMS like Canvas, Moodle, etc.

-• Everyone will log in automatically via a link from your course page.
+• Everyone will sign in automatically (no separate login) via a link from your course page.

 • Takes some time to set up, and may require support from your LMS administrator.

-Log in using Google, Github, or Microsoft and manually create a class from your profile page.
+Sign in using Google, GitHub, or Microsoft and manually create a class from your profile page.

-• You will share an access link, and everyone will log in using a Google, Github, or Microsoft account.
+• You will share an access link, and everyone will sign in using a Google, GitHub, or Microsoft account.

 • Can be set up in less than ten minutes.